-- The mains exam papers are manually evaluated by examiners.
+- The UPSC mains answer sheets are manually evaluated by examiners.

 - There is one Head Examiner and many Additional Examiners.

-- All the answer booklets are coded with fictitious numbers before the evaluation process commences.
+- All the UPSC Mains answer sheets/booklets are coded with fictitious numbers before the evaluation process commences.

-- The Head Examiner evaluates random/sample answer sheets before the Examiner’s meeting.
+- The Head Examiner evaluates random/sample UPSC Mains answer sheets before the Examiner’s meeting.